 Are the 11,300-Year-Old LSU Mounds the US Göbekli Tepe?

-A North American scientist has claimed that group of ancient mounds are among the oldest structures in North America .
+A North American scientist has claimed that a group of ancient mounds are among the oldest structures in North America .

 The Native American mounds on Louisiana State University campus, officially known as the LSU Mounds, are among the institutions most iconic landmarks and they have captivated the minds and hearts of students and the feet of spectators for several generations.
 They are even a central feature in local folklore.